PostHog/posthog.com/contents/tutorials/intercom-session-replays.md

 To install Intercom in the `app/page.js` file, we:

 1. Set `APP_ID` as a variable, but you can use the pre-filled URL Intercom provides as well.
+You can get this value from your `app.intercom.com` URL, it is after `apps/`.
 2. Add the first script to a `useEffect` to run on load.
 3. Add the `boot` call to the `handleSubmit` function where the email is available.